Ujez/vuetify-app/README.md

 ### PROJECT REQUIREMENTS

-1. All SalesGraphs in a single row
+1. EmployeesTable + EventTimeline should be in the same row
-2. SalesGraph is 1/3 of row width
+2. EmployeesTable is 2/3 of row width
-3. All StatisticCard in a single row
-4. StatisticCard is 1/4 of row width
+3. EventTimeline is 1/3 or row width